StefanIvemo/StefanIvemo/README.md

 ### Hi! 👋

-I'm a Technical Architect at Advania - Knowledge Factory, Azure is where my ❤ is.
+I'm a Technical Architect at Advania - Knowledge Factory, Azure is where my ❤ is!

 - 🔭 I’m currently working on improving docs.microsoft.com or at least trying to by firing away PRs
 - 🌱 I’m currently learning everything about Azure Virtual WAN